 - Your fridge is probably further away from the rest of your kitchen.

 The result is less noise, further from where you spend time.

-Soundproof Behind the Fridge
+#5 Soundproof Behind the Fridge

 The best way to install soundproofing for your fridge is to cover the wall directly behind it.
-Something that absorbs noise, like textured rockwool, will keep the sound from echoing off the wall into your home.
+Something that absorbs noise, like textured rock wool, will keep the sound from echoing off the wall into your home.

 Why Are Fridges So Loud?

-Loose parts can jingle, and the fridge itself might move back and forth.
+Loose parts can jiggle, and the fridge itself might move back and forth.
 The result is a loud rattling noise that comes and goes.
-You can generally fix it by tightening the rattling parts or stabilizing the fridge.
+You can generally fix the noise by tightening the rattling parts or stabilizing the fridge.

 Finding a Quiet Refrigerator

 Getting a new fridge can be the best option when all else fails.